mir-arsh/Mir-Arsh/README.md

 👀 I’m interested in exploring the world, innovating through technology, and pushing boundaries in businesses.

-👨‍💻 My professional skillset includes AI-powered full-stack development and AI automation.
+👨‍💻 My professional skillset includes AI-powered full-stack development.

 📫 How to reach me: mirarsh6119@gmail.com